-Do you know why some brands stick around for a few centuries?
-Because they are already so perfect that nobody felt the need to tinker with their formula at all.
-And they still continue to sell… with competence, efficacy and well proven results.
+Do you know why some products stick around for a few centuries?
+Because they are already so perfect that nobody felt the need to tinker with their formula.
+And they continue to sell with competence, efficacy, and well-proven results.

-These then, right here, are the world’s oldest beauty products.
-And don’t be fooled by appearances… they may have donned new robes on the outside but inside are the same classic formulas that have been around for a century or more!
+And don’t be fooled by appearances: they may have donned new robes on the outside, but inside are the same classic formulas that have been around for a century or more!

-Each one is a cult formula that everyone should try at least once.
+Each of these is a cult formula that everyone should try at least once.

 Santa Maria Novella Acqua della Regina, 1533

-Literally the world’s oldest continuously existing pharmacy, Officina Profumo-Farmaceutica di Santa Maria Novella is now well into its eighth century.
+The world’s oldest continuously existing pharmacy, Officina Profumo-Farmaceutica di Santa Maria Novella, is well into its eighth century.

 Yes, eighth century.